thesis/valkyrie/docs/migrating-heimdall.md

 Copying secrets from one project to another can be done with the following kubectl commands:
-`kubectl get secret my-secret-name --export -o yaml > my-secret-name.yaml`
+`kubectl get secret heimdall-hubot --export -o yaml > heimdall-secrets-backup-2019-10-31.yaml`

 Switch your kubectl context to the new project:
 `kubectl config use-context gke_thesis-ops-2748_us-central1_thesis-ops`

 Open your VPN connection.
 You should now be able to apply the secrets:
-`kubectl apply -f my-secret-name.yaml`
+`kubectl apply -f heimdall-secrets-backup-2019-10-31.yaml`

 Verify that the secrets copied, and look like you expect, by viewing the details, and comparing against the details viewed before exporting.
 Run the